nmccloskey/ALASTR/README.md

 ## Project Status and Roadmap

-ELASTICAS is **under active development** and not yet recommended for routine clinical or research deployment.
+ALASTR is **under active development** and not yet recommended for routine clinical or research deployment.
 Near-term goals include:

 - Stabilizing the package layout and configuration system.
 - Implementing an end-to-end demo pipeline on a small aphasia dataset.